Exact and high order discretization schemes for Wishart processes and their affine extensions: Numerical results on the simulation methods

 We have plotted in Figure~\ref{vGourieroux} the price of a put option on the maximum of two risky assets ($d=2$).
 The Gourieroux and Sufana model is an affine model, and the characteristic function of $S_t$ is explicitly known (see~\cite{Gourieroux}).
-Thus, it is possible to adapt the method proposed by Carr and Madan~\cite{CM} and to calculate by numerical integration (which is possible for small dimensions) the value of this put option.
+Thus, it is possible to adapt the method proposed by Carr and Madan~\cite{CM} and to calculate by numerical integration (which is possible for small dimensions) the

+value of this put option.
 We have given in Figure~\ref{vGourieroux} the exact value obtained by this method.
-As one might have guessed, we observe a quadratic convergence for scheme~$2$ and a linear convergence for scheme~$4$.
-The benefit of using scheme~$2$ is clear since it already fits with the exact value from $N=5$ in both cases: its convergence is really satisfactory.
+As one might have guessed, we observe a quadratic convergence for scheme $2$ and a linear convergence for scheme $4$.
+The benefit of using scheme $2$ is clear since it already fits with the exact value from $N=5$ in both cases; its convergence is really satisfactory.